Python Or R, Which Performs Better In Data Science?

 Among the advantages of the Python index, the following should be mentioned:

-• Versatility: Python is one of the most versatile programming languages.
+- Versatility: Python is one of the most versatile programming languages.
 This language allows you to design modules with minimal coding, away from typical complications.
 Python‘s flexibility makes exploratory data analysis less of a hassle.
-Moreover, it is object-oriented, but using different paradigms with this language is possible.
+Moreover, it is object-oriented, but it is possible to use different paradigms with this language.

-• Embeddable: Python codes are embeddable.
-Python code can be integrated with other programming languages, such as C ++.
+- Embeddable: Python codes are embeddable, and they can be integrated with other programming languages, such as C ++.

 Disadvantages of Python programming language